 The Touat has 135 ksour extending over 200 km between the Maghreb and Sudan.
 Caravans from Sigilmassa, Fez, Tlemcen, Tunis or Timbuktu carrying slaves and gold from the south, wheat and fabrics from the north used this trade route.
 There are vast fortified houses with corner towers and fortified attics.
 600 of the original 995 foggaras still irrigate the palm groves.
 200 km of galleries.

 Timimoun: the red oasis, is one of the most beautiful oases of the Sahara.
-Red predominates in clay and the color of sand.
+Red predominates in clay and the colour of sand.
 The old ksar, enclosed in its walls has a maze of its alleys.
 Berber-speaking zénètes.
 The city of Timimoun dominates a vast salt lake, the sebkha on the edge of which are built dozens of ksours (Messin, El Gasba, Tlalit…) and whose casbahs cling to the rocky escarpments.
 The sebkha that we cross to reach the large palm grove of Ouled Saïd is a salt lake 75 km long.

-The oases of Tidikelt has 300,000 palm trees organized into 28 oases and irrigated from 125 foggaras.
+The oases of Tidikelt have 300,000 palm trees organized into 28 oases and irrigated from 125 foggaras.
 10 km to the east is a deposit of petrified wood (old silicified trees whose trunks reach a diameter of 1m.
 These vestiges date back to the secondary era).

 Oued souf (30/12/2002) Wadi souf is a set of unique oasis in full erg.
 The palm trees are planted directly above the tablecloth at the bottom of vast funnels dug in the sand.
 Secondary crops are grown on the edge of the funnels and irrigated by outrigger wells.
 This type of oasis is not based on a geomorphological structure or an apparent hydrographic system but is a completely artificial creation.
 The maintenance work can never be interrupted due to the continuous wind and sand.